|

 The late

-her life to both study and protect our largest primates -
+of her life to both study and protect our largest primates

 read more about her here |